 The LA Phil Story

 The LOS ANGELES PHILHARMONIC, under the vibrant leadership of Music & Artistic Director Gustavo Dudamel, presents an inspiring array of music through a commitment to foundational works and adventurous explorations.
 Both at home and abroad, the LA Phil—recognized as one of the world’s outstanding orchestras—is leading the way in groundbreaking and diverse programming, on stage and in the community, that reflects the orchestra’s artistry and demonstrates its vision.
-2020/21 marks the orchestra’s 102nd season.
+2021/22 marks the orchestra’s 103rd season.

-More than 250 concerts are either performed or presented by the LA Phil at the Frank Gehry-designed Walt Disney Concert Hall and the famed Hollywood Bowl.
-2020 marks the first year that the LA Phil will operate The Ford, continuing the historic venue’s longstanding tradition of providing access to performance experiences representative of L.A.
-County’s multifaceted communities.
+More than 250 concerts are either performed or presented by the LA Phil at the Frank Gehry-designed Walt Disney Concert Hall, The Ford, and the famed Hollywood Bowl.
 Collectively, the presentations at the LA Phil’s three iconic venues represent a breadth and depth unrivaled by other orchestras or cultural institutions.

-Since its official opening in 1922, the Hollywood Bowl has been the summer home of the Los Angeles Philharmonic.
+Since its official opening in 1922, the Hollywood Bowl has been the summer home of the LA Phil.
 One of the largest natural amphitheaters in the world, with a seating capacity of nearly 18,000, the Hollywood Bowl plays host to the finest artists from all genres of music.
-The Hollywood Bowl has been named Best Major Outdoor Concert Venue 14 times by Pollstar and has been twice awarded the Top Amphitheater prize at the Billboard Live Music Awards.
+The Hollywood Bowl has been named Best Major Outdoor Concert Venue 15 times by Pollstar and has been twice awarded the Top Amphitheater prize at the Billboard Live Music Awards.
 For millions of music lovers across Southern California, the Hollywood Bowl is synonymous with summer.

-The Ford is one of the oldest performing arts venues in Los Angeles, with an outdoor 1,200-seat amphitheater and a rich history dating back to 1920.
-Situated in a 32-acre park and under the stewardship of the Los Angeles Philharmonic, The Ford presents an eclectic summer season of music, dance, film, and family events that are reflective of the communities that comprise Los Angeles.
+The Ford is one of the oldest performing arts venues still in operation in Los Angeles, with an outdoor 1,200-seat amphitheater and a rich history dating back to 1920.
+Situated in a 32-acre park and under the stewardship of the LA Phil since December 2019, The Ford presents an eclectic summer season of music, dance, film, and family events that are reflective of the communities that comprise Los Angeles.

-The orchestra’s involvement with Los Angeles extends beyond its venues, with performances in the schools, churches, and neighborhood centers of a vastly diverse community.
-Among its wideranging learning initiatives is YOLA (Youth Orchestra Los Angeles).
+The orchestra’s involvement with Los Angeles extends beyond its venues, with performances in schools, churches, and neighborhood centers of a vastly diverse community.
+Among its wide-ranging learning initiatives is YOLA (Youth Orchestra Los Angeles) established in 2007.
 Inspired by Venezuela’s revolutionary El Sistema, the LA Phil and its community partners seek to democratize music education by offering free, high-quality instrumental music instruction in under-resourced neighborhoods across Los Angeles.
-Through YOLA National, the LA Phil extends its reach nationwide and celebrates the work that’s done around the country by programs similar to YOLA and convenes young people each summer in Los Angeles at the YOLA National Festival.
-The Frank Gehry–designed Judith and Thomas L. Beckmen Center at Inglewood, YOLA’s first permanent, purpose-built facility, will serve 500 students annually from the surrounding community while also providing a facility that can bring together students from existing and future YOLA venues when it opens in the fall of 2020.
+Through YOLA National, the LA Phil celebrates the work that’s done nationwide by similar programs and convenes young people each summer in Los Angeles at the YOLA National Festival.
+Opening in August 2021 is the Frank Gehry–designed Judith and Thomas L. Beckmen Center at Inglewood, YOLA’s first permanent, purpose-built facility, which will serve 500 students annually from the surrounding community while also providing a facility that can bring together students from existing and future YOLA venues.

-The Los Angeles Philharmonic also undertakes tours, both domestically and internationally, including regular visits with partners in New York, London, Paris and Tokyo, among others.
-The orchestra’s first tour was in 1921, and the Philharmonic has made annual tours since the 1969/70 season.
-In 2020/21, the LA Phil opens the season at New York’s Carnegie Hall and returns to London’s Barbican Centre, where the orchestra is the Centre’s International Orchestral Partner.
+The LA Phil also undertakes tours, both domestically and internationally, including regular visits with partners in New York, London (where the orchestra is the Barbican Centre’s International Orchestral Partner), Paris and Tokyo, among many others.
+As part of the orchestra’s global Centennial activities, the orchestra visited Seoul, Tokyo, Mexico City, London, Boston and New York.
+The LA Phil’s first tour was in 1921, and the orchestra has made annual tours since the 1969/70 season.

-Throughout its history, the LA Phil has been recognized by the entertainment industry with numerous awards.
-In 2016, the Los Angeles Philharmonic and Conductor Laureate Esa-Pekka Salonen were nominated for a Grammy for Best Classical Compendium for their live recording of Frank Zappa’s 200 Motels.
-Rhapsody in Blue: Opening Night Concert and Gala was telecast as part of the PBS performing arts series Great Performances and garnered a 2012 Emmy nomination.
-In 2012, the Los Angeles Philharmonic and Gustavo Dudamel won a Grammy for Best Orchestral Performance for their recording of Brahms’ Symphony No. 4.
-In 1974, the Los Angeles Philharmonic under the baton of Zubin Mehta won an Academy Award® for The Bolero, a 30-minute short subject featuring Maurice Ravel’s famous orchestral work.
+Throughout its history, the LA Phil has been recognized by the entertainment industry.
+In 2016, the Los Angeles Philharmonic and Esa-Pekka Salonen were nominated for a Grammy for Best Classical Compendium for their live recording of Frank Zappa’s 200 Motels.
+Rhapsody in Blue: Opening Night Concert and Gala was telecast as part of the PBS series Great Performances and garnered a 2012 Emmy nomination.
+In 2012, the LA Phil and Gustavo Dudamel won a Grammy® Award for Best Orchestral Performance for their recording of Brahms’ Symphony No. 4.
+In 1974, the LA Phil under Zubin Mehta won an Academy Award® for The Bolero, a 30-minute short subject featuring Maurice Ravel’s famous orchestral work.